 Warhammer 40K starter kits

 Here you get 53 models, the rule books, and a fancy box to store them all in.
 But you’re getting loads of extras for the asking price in Dark Imperium too, as well as plenty of Primaris Space Marines and Death Guard models.
-In terms of actual value, there's loads to love here.
+In terms of actual value, there are loads to love here.
 It's notable, because Games Workshop doesn’t normally do discounts or sales, so you need to pack in as much as possible for a starter set.
-The plastic ruler is not greatly different to one you've probably already got, but everything else here is laudable, especially the dice and the quick-reference rules sheet.
+The plastic ruler is not greatly different to the one you've probably already got, but everything else here is laudable, especially the dice and the quick-reference rules sheet.

-Bonus items: 12 dice, printed rule sheet, hard cover rulebook, printed data sheets, plastic ruler.
+Bonus items: 12 dice, printed rule sheet, hardcover rulebook, printed data sheets, plastic ruler.

 Know No Fear

 A smaller-scaled version of Dark Imperium, Know No Fear still includes some nice items for the money.
-It has a handful of Death Guard and Primaris Space Marine models (31 in total, broken down into 14 Space Marines and 17 Death Guards), the box doubles as terrain in the form of an Imperial shrine, and there’s a two-sided gaming surface with detailed artwork.
+It has a handful of Death Guard and Primaris Space Marine models (31 in total, broken down into 14 Space Marines and 17 Death Guards), the box doubles as the terrain in the form of an Imperial shrine, and there’s a two-sided gaming surface with detailed artwork.

 Bonus items: Six dice, printed rulebook (truncated), narrative/hobbyist booklet, plastic ruler, double-sided gaming mat, cardboard terrain.

 The Death Guard and Primaris Space Marine model count is slim, but there are enough to get some hands-on experience.
 The miniatures are snap-fit, so they don’t require glue.
 The two-sided game mat is helpful, and one side of it has unit placement spots to help with your deployments.